api3dao/old-api3-docs/docs/dao-members/dashboard/staking.md

    **_Approve_** button.
 3. Enter the number of tokens to deposit and click the **_Deposit_** button.
    > Note that deposited tokens are not staked.
 They will not earn rewards or
    > grant you governance rights.
+You can use the "Deposit and Stake" button to
+   > deposit and stake them in one transaction to save some gas.

 ---